-Performance metrics can range from time to respond with candidates, the number of candidates submitted to requests and the percentage of placed candidates that complete their assignment.
+Performance metrics can range from time to respond with candidates, the number of candidates submitted to requests, and the percentage of placed candidates that complete their assignment.
 Other metrics related to staff quality can be generated based upon electronic evaluations that are completed in the VMS by hiring managers.

 A quality VMS should include the tools that help you carry out prompt analysis of a vendor's performance.
-That way, you can continually have fresh insight on your vendors that directly influence the decisions you make.
+That way, you can continually have fresh insight into your vendors that directly influence the decisions you make.

 3. VMS Simplifies Execution and Decision Making